davitshahnazaryan3/IPBSD/README.md

 * [x] Add explanations on how and in which format to provide the inputs for the software

-* [ ] Reinforced concrete moment-resisting frame -> Steel MRF, other typologies to be included
+* [x] Reinforced concrete moment-resisting frame

 * [ ] 3 Performance objective limit states -> flexible for inclusion

-* [ ] **Variable storey-loss-functions along the height** -> flexible for inclusion
+* [x] Variable storey-loss-functions along the height

-* [ ] SPO2IDA tool for collapse fragility definition -> ML algorithms to avoid being limited to using SPO2IDA, needs extensive studies and analysis, possible data collection

 * [ ] Symmetric structures only -> add considerations for 3D models, partially done

-* [ ] **Single conversion factor for peak floor accelerations** -> study based on Antonio's work to include regressions
+* [x] Conversion factor regression for peak floor accelerations

 * [x] Code-based overstrength factors indirectly accounted for -> flexible to include

 * [x] Same beam cross-sections along the height/no grouping for beams -> partially done, more will be added when necessary

 * [ ] Considerations for shear design, will be useful also in identifying inelastic rotation capacities, then input ro_sh based on that for Haselton platic hinge length definition

-* [ ] Test all input argument effects for bugs and default arguments for functions as well

-* [ ] Different methods of estimating collapse capacity distribution in case the user is not willing to guess the SPO curve

 * [x] SLF generator -> based on Sebastiano's work